marsellusk/APIHowToGuide/index.md

-In order to show what it should look like in the console I was use the help of a weather API that is the same exact concept except with weather using this code:
+In order to show what it should look like in the console I used the help of a weather API that is the same exact concept except with weather using this code:

 ```markdown